 STYLE YOUR HAIR DAILY

 Hi Clive.
-What made you want to sign Mel & Kim to EMI, and were they different in private from the public image they were known for?
+What made you want to sign Mel & Kim to EMI, and were they different in private, from the fun-loving image that they portrayed?

-Were you instrumental in moving the sisters away from the Stock, Aitken & Waterman production team, and how much time did you spend assisting in their development?
+Were you instrumental in moving the duo away from the Stock, Aitken & Waterman production team, and how much time did you spend assisting in the development of their sound and image?

-Mel & Kim had already parted ways with Stock, Aitken & Waterman and had been working on a lot of music with Kim’s boyfriend (ex Bros member Craig Logan).
+No. Mel & Kim had already parted ways with Stock, Aitken & Waterman before we became involved, and they had been working on a lot of music with Kim’s boyfriend (ex Bros member Craig Logan).
 The music was getting there.
-It needed work, A & R’ing, and additional people brought in to make it special, though the idea was always to involve them in the writing and not to take outside songs.
+It needed work, A & R’ing, and additional people brought in to make it special, although the idea was always to involve the girls in the writing and not to take outside songs.
 Mel wasn’t well, but the hope and belief was she was on her way back to a full recovery.
-Sadly, that wasn’t the case and Mel’s illness, and her passing, changed all the plans.
+Sadly, that wasn’t the case and Mel’s illness, and her passing, changed all our plans.
 Eventually we focused on a solo album for Kim and, with bringing in the producers - Pete Shweir & George DeAngelis - we made a good debut album with one killer single, Don’t Worry!
 Pete & George knew the standard I wanted, and it worked very well.
 Don’t Worry would not have worked without George’s brilliant work!

-Kim voiced that she feels the public never really got to see what Mel & Kim could really do as live performers.
+Kim voiced her feeling that the public never really got to see what Mel & Kim could really do as live performers.
 Was the live performance aspect a part of the grand plan with EMI, and were there any discussions around changing the musical direction the sisters had become known for?

 How did marketing Mel & Kim, who were already a very well know act, differ from marketing an unknown act and did this make for an easier or more challenging marketing process?